-6. How does ISS use realizable pay in its analysis?
+24. How does ISS use realizable pay in its analysis?

-ISS' standard research report will show three-year realizable pay compared to the three-year granted pay for S&P 500 companies starting with Feb.
-1, 2013 meeting dates.
-See question 7 below for ISS' definition of realizable pay and how it will be calculated.
+ISS' standard research report will generally show three-year realizable pay compared to the three-year granted pay for S&P 1500 companies starting with Feb.
+1, 2014 meeting dates.
+See the next question for ISS' definition of realizable pay and how it will be calculated.

 Realizable pay will generally be discussed in cases where the company's initial quantitative screen shows a high or medium concern.
-For S&P 500 companies, we may utilize the realizable pay chart to see if realizable pay is higher or lower than granted pay and further explore the underlying reasons.
+For S&P 1500 companies, we may utilize the realizable pay chart to see if realizable pay is higher or lower than granted pay (see Q7 and Q8 below) and further explore the underlying reasons.
 For example, is realizable pay lower than granted pay due to the lack of goal achievement in performance based awards, or simply due to a decline in stock price?
 Is realizable pay higher than granted pay due to above target payouts in performance based equity awards and, if so, are the underlying goals sufficiently rigorous, or is the difference due to increasing stock price?

-For all companies, ISS' consideration of realized and/or realizable pay is to assist in determining whether the company demonstrates a strong commitment to a pay-for-performance philosophy.
-The fact that realizable pay is lower, or higher, than grant-date pay will not necessarily obviate other strong indications that a company's compensation programs are not sufficiently tied to performance designed to enhance shareholder value over time.
-However, in the absence of such indications, realizable pay that demonstrates a pay-for-performance commitment will be a positive consideration...
+For all companies, ISS' consideration of realized and/or realizable pay is to assist in determining whether the company demonstrates a strong commitment to a pay for performance philosophy.
+The fact that realizable pay is lower, or higher, than granted pay will not necessarily obviate other strong indications that a company's compensation programs are not sufficiently tied to performance designed to enhance shareholder value over time.
+However, in the absence of such indications, realizable pay that demonstrates a pay for performance commitment will be a positive consideration.

-7. How is Realizable Pay for large cap companies computed?
+25. How is Realizable Pay computed?